sonfrau/wazuh-EBK/README.md

 # wazuh-EBK

-# ossec-EBK
-Stack and installation of a ossec-Elastic Search integration to get SIEM/PCI-Dashboard funcionality.
+Stack and installation of a ossec-Elastic Search integration (based on Wazu repository) to get SIEM/PCI-Dashboard funcionality.
 It uses ElasticSearch new stack (5.2), so Logtash is not required instead uses Filebeat to ingest data to ElasticSearch.
 Please note EBK is used instead ELK

 ## Stack